nzfeng/signed-heat-demo-3d/README.md

 ## Getting started

-This project depends on [signed-heat-3d](https://github.com/nzfeng/signed-heat-3d), and uses [Polyscope](http://polyscope.run/) for visualization.
+This project depends on [signed-heat-3d](https://github.com/nzfeng/signed-heat-3d) and [geometry-central](https://geometry-central.net/), and uses [Polyscope](http://polyscope.run/) for visualization.
 These dependencies are added as git submodules, so copies will be downloaded locally when you clone this project as below.

 ```
 git clone --recursive https://github.com/nzfeng/signed-heat-demo-3d.git